srabin1/CPGC-Paper/README.md

 3. To generate a input bipartite graph do the following steps:
 -  change the current directoy to `datasets` and
 -  run the `simpleGraphGenerator.py` python file, it takes three arguments in the following sequence:
    - nodes, i.e., the number of vertices in the left partition of given graph (eg. 32768),
    - density, i.e., the density of the given graph (eg. 98), and
    - experimentNo, i.e., the experiment number (eg. 1).
--  run the following command ```python3 simpleGraphGenerator.py 32768 98 1```.
+-  run the following command ```python3 simpleGraphGenerator.py 32768 98 1```,

-5. The executable files take three arguments in the following sequence:

-6. Change the path in bash script `simpleGraphGenerator.sh` to the same directory that you are using in your terminal.
+-  it will generate `bipartite_graph_nodes_density_experimentNo.mtx` bipartite graph in the current `dataset` directory.

+4. T0 generate multiple input bipartite graphs do the following steps:
+- updatet number of vertices, dnesity and experiment number in the `simpleGraphGenerator.sh` bash file as required
+- change the current directoy to `datasets` and
-7. To run the python code use the following command:
+- run the following command ```bash simpleGraphGenerator.sh```

-8. The result will be stored in folder `datasets` with the following format:
-`bipartite_graph_nodes_density_experimentNo.mtx`
+- this will generate the requested input bipartite graphs in the current `dataset` directory.

 **Programming Language**: C
 **Compiler**: gnu
-**Version**: 7 or 9
+**Version**: tested with version 7 and 9

 1. We implemented Feder-Motwani (FM) algorithm (`fm.c`), CPGC algorithm (`cpgc.c`), and Dinitz’s algorithm for both original bipartite (`dinics_bi.c`) and compressed graph (`dinics_tri.c`).